-Not that there weren’t critics of Israel ready to pounce on the Jewish state even in the immediate aftermath of the war.
-On July 7, 1967, the executive committee of the liberal National Council of Churches released a statement lambasting Israel for the “unilateral retention of lands she has occupied since June 5.”
+And so it was that on July 7, 1967, not a month after the end of the Six Day War, the executive committee of the liberal National Council of Churches released a statement lambasting Israel for the ‘unilateral retention of lands she has occupied since June 5.’

 Also on July 7, 1967, a remarkable letter in The New York Times made the equation between Israelis and Nazis that in later years would become all too familiar: